eladiomejias/Python/README.md

-# Python :snake:
+# Python

-## Here are some python codes made with Python 2.7 / Python 3.2.
+## Here are some python codes made with Python 2.7 / Python 3.2 :snake:

 ---